“I can’t work out with my back”

 Build Muscle Strength

-We’re not saying you have to build giant Popeye arms.
-But what will help your back pain is strengthening the core muscles around your spine will create a natural corset-like support system.
+Strength training to build the the core muscles around your spine will create a natural corset-like support system to help eleviate back pain.
 This includes your abdominal muscles as well as your back muscles.

 And with all of that said, any exercise or strength training should be started at a SLOW pace.
-Even if you could do cartwheels before, start small!
-The little movements sometimes make the most impact!
+Even little movements can make a positive impact!

 Not sure where to start?
 Here are some stretching and exercises you do in under 5 minutes to help your back pain: